 To earn an Associate in Arts Degree with a major in Mathematics, students complete 35 specified units, plus General Education Degree Requirements.
-The major requirements prepare students for upper division course work in Mathematics programs offered by four-year institutions.
+These major requirements optimize preparation for upper division course work for advanced degrees in Mathematics offered by four-year institutions.
 Since the course work in mathematics is sequential, students may spend less time earning an Associate and/or Bachelor's Degree by deferring some of the university general education requirements until their junior and senior years and by giving priority to the requirements for a major in mathematics.
-Earning this degree suggests an achievement of technical skills that may be helpful in seeking immediate employment.
+In addition, earning this degree suggests an achievement of technical skills that may be helpful in seeking immediate employment.

-In addition to General Education Degree Requirements, complete the e following:
+In addition to General Education Degree Requirements, complete the following: Required Courses.....Units

-Required Courses Units

 CS M10AIntroduction to Computer Programming

-Using Structured C++ 4.0
+Using Structured C++4.0

+MATH M25ACalculus with Analytic Geometry I

-MATH M25BCalculus with Analytic Geometry II 5.0
+MATH M25BCalculus with Analytic Geometry II

-MATH M25CCalculus with Analytic Geometry III 5.0
+MATH M25CCalculus with Analytic Geometry III

-MATH M31Introduction to Linear Algebra 3.0
+MATH M31Introduction to Linear Algebra

-MATH M35Applied Differential Equations 3.0
+MATH M35Applied Differential Equations

-PHYS M20AMechanics of Solids and Fluids 4.0
+PHYS M20A Mechanics of Solids and Fluids

-PHYS M20ALMechanics of Solids and Fluids Lab 1.0
+PHYS M20ALMechanics of Solids and Fluids Laboratory1.0

-PHYS M20BElectricity and Magnetism 4.0
+PHYS M20BThermodynamics, Electricity and Magnetism4.0

-PHYS M20BLElectricity and Magnetism Lab 1.0
+PHYS M20BL Thermondynamics, Electricity and Magnetism Laboratory 1.0

-AND choose one of the following:

-MATH M25ACalculus with Analytic Geometry I 5.0

-MATH M25AHHonors: Calculus with Analytic Geometry I 5.0

-TOTAL 35.0
+TOTAL

-See General Education Degree Requirements and Transfer Information on.
+See Canaral Education Degree Requirements and Transfer Information